Premature Ventricular Contractions

 - Beta-blockers or calcium channel blockers

-- Medicines called antiarrhythmics,These help prevent abnormal heart rhythms.
+- Medicines called antiarrhythmics to help prevent abnormal heart rhythms

 How do I manage PVCs?

 Your healthcare provider may give your more instructions about how to manage your PVCs and other medical conditions.
 These may include:

 - Getting enough exercise and maintaining a healthy weight